Progress report for FNE22-019

 Regular harvests from the hatchery stock continued throughout the Summer and even into October.
 The entire culture was harvested from MV in September and a small fragment was suspended to see if we can revive the stock next Spring.
 SCSU is going to continue to try to growth their culture through the entire winter and will monitor changes in growth as cold winter approaches.

-Product was successfully harvested for the market and distributed to various end users such as chefs and the general public.
-The Gracilaria was well received by all parties, however the chefs were unable to find ways to incorporate the product into main dishes.
 Consensus from chefs is that the product is limited to garnish/seasoning type uses, and should be priced as such (priced like cilantro, basil, parsley, etc).
 At the farmers market, a niche group of clientele who seek out the health benefits of seaweed were willing to pay a premium price for the product (similar to kelp).
 The general public seemed uneducated about the uses of seaweed in food, however they enjoyed the look, texture and taste of the Gracilaria.
-Recommended pricing comparable to cilantro, basil, parsley, etc.
+We concluded that further market research could be useful to determine other avenues for the product, such as the cosmetic industry, or pharmaceuticals.

 Education & Outreach Activities and Participation Summary